 As far as tweaking the little variables and moving pieces go, Gifford points out that there’s no need to be shy when working in mentions of your city and state or province into meta descriptions, URLs, and even image alt text.
 Again, there is a certain level of finesse that goes into this process, but the more you can work in appropriate connections, the better off you’ll be when it comes to honing in on your local viewer outreach.

-At the end of the day, this is clearly just the tip of the iceberg in terms of improving the quality of your local SEO content.
+At the end of the day, this is clearly just the tip of the iceberg in terms of writing SEO content for local brand awareness.
 However, at least now you’re up to speed and ready to make the right decision regarding your SEO practices for both the foreseeable future and whenever Google decides to send waves through the digital world again with its next major update.